• Richard Marsh

 In her eyes, he’s a mistake.
 A mistake who keeps turning up at parties.
 In his eyes, she’s perfect.
 He’s short-sighted.
 An achingly funny on-off love story of good intentions and bad timing.

-Trailer below.
 The script is available here.

 broken image